webiny/docs.webiny.com/docs/guides/serverless-applications/headless-cms/build-a-portfolio-website-with-react-webiny-apollo.md

 ## 1. Back-end

+For this tutorial we will create a new Webiny project.
 When setting up a new Webiny project, there are currently two project templates you can choose, `full` and `cms` template.
 Both include the Headless CMS app by default.

 ### 1.1 Webiny Headless CMS project